stellarshenson/cookiecutter-data-science/docs/docs/stellars-philosophy.md

 | Environment exists check | No | Yes |
 | Cloud storage config | Inline in commands | Makefile variables |
 | virtualenv implementation | virtualenvwrapper | Standard venv |

+> [!CAUTION]
+> This fork intentionally removes support for pipenv, poetry, and pixi.
+These tools add complexity without proportional benefit for data science workflows.
+If you need them, use upstream ccds.

 ## When to Use What